HaxeFoundation/nekovm.org/www/pages/specs.md

 next:
 ```

-If the goto is done //inside// a block having defined local variables, these variables are also accessible but their values are unspecified :
+If the goto is done *inside* a block having defined local variables, these variables are also accessible but their values are unspecified :

 ```neko
 $goto(next);